karma4u101/FoBo/CONTRIBUTING.md

 Here's a quick guide:

-1. Fork the repo.
+1. Fork the repository switch to the develop branch and optionally make a feature branch on it (good practice).

-2. Verify that your contribution is working as expected, preferably, but not mandatory, with a writen test.
+2. Verify that your contribution is working as expected, preferably, but not mandatory, with a written test.

 3. Push to your fork and submit a pull request.